BarakXYZ/Unreal-Motions/README.md

 4. The plugin should now be available in your project!

 ## Roadmap 🗺️
-I'm heavily inspired by Vim Motions, and so I'm definitely gonna expand this plugin in the near future with more ergonomic tools! 🚀
+This plugin is inspired by Vim Motions and the core principle of keeping your hands on the keyboard.
+As someone who understands the impact of repetitive mouse movements on wrist health, I'm committed to expanding this plugin with more ergonomic tools that enhance Unreal Editor navigation.
+Each new feature will focus on reducing mouse dependency and improving workflow efficiency.
+Stay tuned for more keyboard-centric improvements! 🚀

 ## Contributing 🤝
 Bug reports, PR's and feature suggestions are welcome!